Stuck in Love (film): Plot

-Kate writes to Rusty from rehab, apologizing and saying that only she can fix herself, and hoping to one day be worthy of him.
-He is later beaten up by Glen when he runs into him at a convenience store, starts drinking heavily, and Bill finds him sleeping in his closet.
-A concerned Bill suggests Rusty channel his pain into his writing.
-When Rusty asks if Bill did the same when Erica left, Bill grounds him.
-Rusty writes a short story entitled "I've Just Seen A Face", and passes a copy of it to Sam.
+A concerned Bill suggests Rusty channel his pain into his writing, who then gets grounded when he asks if he did the same with Erica.
+The resulting story is entitled after I've Just Seen a Face" (which he hears when thinking of Kate).
 Later, his favorite author Stephen King calls, as Sam gave it to him, who gets it published in The Magazine of Fantasy and Science Fiction.